MicrosoftDocs/dynamics365smb-docs/business-central/analysis-mode.md

 ---
 title: Analyze list page and query data using data analysis
-description: Learn how to use the analysis mode in Business central to analyze data.
+description: Learn how to use the analysis mode in Business Central to analyze data.
 author: jswymer
 ms.author: jswymer
 ms.reviewer: jswymer